 You could join a fitness group, running club, tennis club or mum group that meet up regularly or even an online group if you are time poor.
 This will have a similar impact.

 I am part of an online community through the #Arbonne30 program, which helps people get started with healthy living.
 It' somewhere I feel inspired to eat better, exercise more and take care of my mind.
 It gives me ideas and inspiraion to implement into my own life and to help others do the same.

 4. Plan your food shopping in advance

 Whether you shop online for ease or go to the supermarket in person, it's essential to plan your shopping in terms of what you buy and when you buy it.

 Never go to a supermarket when you're starving as you'll add lots of unnecessary items to your trolley and end up eating them on your way home!!

-I like to write a list of the meals I will prepare over 1 or 2 weeks, which is the farthest I plan ahead, and I write out the ingredients for those meals.
+I like to write a list of the meals I will prepare over 1 or 2 weeks, which is the furthest I plan ahead, and I write out the ingredients for those meals.
 I add any other essential items to my list and shop online or go to the shops with my list.
 I find this way I don't add things I don't need and I spend less money.

 5. Plan 'me' time